 Dynamically moving single talk scenario with a loudspeaker playing music simultaneously.
 In the scenario, the loudspeaker goes above the device from front to back and from left to right, and below the device from back to front and from right to left.
 In addition, talker and loudspeaker move from front to the left of the device after the first above/below movement.
 After the second above/below movement, the talker and loudspeaker will go full circle around the device, starting from the left of the device and going counter-clockwise.
 The talker describes the loudspeaker movement during the recording.

-The same recording scenario is done in all above-described environments, for all defined device orientations, except in basement with device A.
+The same recording scenario is done in all above-described environments, for all defined device orientations.